 Joe Public vs. Sue Scholar – Horowitz and Salehyan investigate the divide between scholars and the public when it comes to supporting military intervention to solve a dispute.

-Ideas, Norms and Nonmaterial Factors in International Relations: A response to Krasner – Deloffre respond to Kranser’s thoughts regarding nonmaterial factors of the IR discipline.
+Ideas, Norms and Nonmaterial Factors in International Relations: A response to Krasner – Deloffre responds to Kranser’s thoughts regarding nonmaterial factors of the IR discipline.

 A New Hope?
 Practice Theory, Relationalism, and the Paradigm Wars – Montgomery discusses the rise of a new player in the academic battle between paradigms.

-Why IR needs the environment and the environment needs IR – Busby identifies the lack of connect between IR scholarly articles and
+Why IR needs the environment and the environment needs IR – Busby identifies the disconnect between IR scholarly articles and environmental politics.

 Women Also Know, International Relations Edition – Murdie comments on the state of female involvement in International Relations.